 Investing in new efficient pump and fan systems, as well as making significant changes provide the opportunity to achieve large energy savings and minimise total life-cycle costs.
 System changes might be triggered by changes to manufacturing processes, increasing or decreasing flow rates, equipment wear or failure or lack of spare parts.
 Even without these triggers, the potential energy savings justify investigating upgrades or replacements of an existing, functioning fan or pump system.

-Australian Energy Efficiency Best Practice Guide: Pumping Systems Sustainability Victoria
+Best Practice Guide - Energy Efficiency - Pumping Systems (PDF 1MB) Sustainability Victoria